-The changes to the Future Land Use Map are highlighted on Map FLU-6
+The changes to the Future Land Use Map are highlighted on ${\bf Map\ FLU-6}$

-46 City of Novi | 2016 Master Plan Update Draft for Distribution - June 28, 2016 6: Future Land Use Plan

-8 City of Novi | 2016 Master Plan Update Draft for Distribution - June 28, 2016 6: Future Land Use Plan
+Draft for Distribution - June 28, 2016 City of Novi | 2016 Master Plan Update 6: Future Land Use Plan

 Build-Out Analysis

 The Residential Density Map FLU-2 illustrates the envisioned density of residential dwellings per acre throughout the City.
 Densities range from a low of 0.8 dwellings per acre for single-family residential to a high of 12 dwellings per acre for multiple-family residential.
 The mixed use areas along Grand River Avenue (Town Center Gateway, Town Center Commercial, PD2, and City West) envision the highest density for residential dwellings with a range of 13.6 to 30 dwellings per acre.